ZeitOnline/vivi/core/src/zeit/workflow/browser/README.txt

 >>> print browser.contents
 <?xml ...
-        <li class="error">Could not publish "Somalia" because the publishing
+        <li class="error">Could not publish "testcontent" because the publishing
         pre-conditions are not met.
 Check the states and/or the urgent-flag.
         Your state changes were saved.</li>
     ...